hoophq/sequence/README.md

 <img alt="Sequence" src="https://decimals.app/dist/images/sequence.png" width="600px">

-Sequence is an API that stores, validates and reports asset movements.
+Sequence is an API that store validate and reports asset movements.
 Also known as a Ledger.
-Sequence is immutable, scalable, and minimalist.
+Sequence is immutable, scalable, and easy to use.

 The key features of Sequence are:

-- **Currency Agnostic**: Store and move any asset, from regular currencies like USD, to shelf items.
+- **Currency Agnostic**: Store, move and analyse any asset, from regular currencies like USD, to shelf items.

-- **Easy API**: Sequence creates things as you use them.
-When you send value to an account, it is created if it does not exist.
-It gets out of the way.
-Just use it, and things will work.
+- **Simple API**: Sequence creates things as you use them.
+When you send value to an account, it is gets created if it does not exist.
+It gets out of the way. use it, and things will work.

-- **Immutability**: Most existing ledger use database updates.
+- **Immutable**: Most existing ledger use database updates.
 This is bad for a ledger.
-Sequence is completelly immutable.
-The design of the database allows for consistency of balances without a single field being updated.
+Sequence is immutable.
+The design of the database allows for consistency of balances without a single field using updateds.

-- **No-SQL Scalability**: Sequence runs on top of a No-SQL database, making it horizontally scalable from the 12-factors contianer to the database layer.
+- **No-SQL database**: Sequence runs on top of a No-SQL database.
+It is horizontally scalable from the 12-factors contianer to the persistency layer.

 ## Getting Started